 He was previously with the UN Principles for Responsible Investment, the Dutch pension manager APG and the London investment management firm Henderson Global Investors.
 Before entering the investment industry in 2001, he spent 13 years in policy and advocacy roles with environmental and international development NGOs.

 Jean du Plessis

-Anna Demant is the Planet Wheeler Foundation Manager.
+Anna Demant, an Australian national, is the Foundation Manager at Planet Wheeler Foundation Manager.
 Her focus areas are Myanmar; the Thai-Burma border; Cambodia and Laos.
 She also manages partnerships in Afghanistan, and Australia.
 Planet Wheeler was an early supporter of Inclusive Development International, and a long-term supporter of IDI’s sister organization Equitable Cambodia.
 Previously Anna managed the Lonely Planet Foundation, and worked as Fundraising Manager at International Women’s Development Agency.

 Bruce Shoemaker, a US national, is an independent researcher based in far northern California who focuses on natural resource conflict issues in the Mekong Region.
 Among his current projects is the preparation of an edited volume on the World Bank’s involvement in the Nam Theun 2 hydropower project in Laos, to be published by University of Wisconsin Press.
 He has lived in Laos for eight years and Thailand for three while working for a number of NGOs and subsequently was employed, for more than ten years, as the program advisor for the Southeast Asia Grants Program of The McKnight Foundation, helping the foundation focus its grant making around natural resource rights issues as well as support for Indigenous Peoples organizations and other grassroots community organizing.
 He has a particular interest in the impacts of large hydropower projects on the lives and livelihoods of local communities in the Mekong Region and has authored or co-authored numerous articles and reports in this field.